mkerollos/SearchAssist-Toolkit/Blog/LLM Cost Optimization.md

 ## Introduction

 In the rapidly evolving world of e-commerce, the efficiency of customer support can significantly impact a company's reputation.
 Our recent project involved deploying a SearchAI Retrieval-Augmented Generation (RAG) solution for a client.
-This solution was designed to enhance customer care agents' ability to deliver timely and accurate responses using the vast information from their knowledge repository.
-By leveraging generative AI, we aimed to maintain high precision in responses.
-However, despite the impressive accuracy of the model, we encountered a sharp increase in the generative AI operational costs.
-Here’s an in-depth look at our journey, the challenges we faced, and the solutions that helped us strike a balance between cost-efficiency and accuracy.

-## The Challenge

-Our target was to handle an anticipated load of 500 million requests per year, approximately translating to 40 million requests per month.
-The financial implications were daunting—the annual bill for the large language model (LLM) reached a staggering $2 million.
-This presented a significant challenge for our client.
-While we had succeeded in improving the accuracy of customer support, the operational costs had become unsustainable.
-We needed to find a solution that balanced cost-efficiency without compromising the accuracy offered by the generative AI.
-Here’s how we approached and tackled this complex issue.
+This solution uses advanced language models to understand customer questions and provide relevant answers from our vast knowledge base.
+This cutting-edge technology allowed our customer service agents to deliver timely and precise responses, significantly improving the overall customer experience.

 ## Initial Implementation

-The primary use case was quite straightforward: whenever a customer asked a question to an agent, the SearchAI system would automatically retrieve the most relevant answers from a pre-ingested knowledge base.
-Our initial setup involved segmenting knowledge articles into HTML chunks and processing these chunks through GPT-3.5-turbo-16k, as it supported the required token limit (approximately 6500 tokens per query).
-This method achieved an impressive answer accuracy rate of 80%.
+To give you a better understanding of our initial setup, let me walk you through the process.
+Whenever a customer asked a question, the SearchAI system would automatically retrieve the most relevant answers from our pre-existing knowledge base.
+This knowledge base consisted of articles and documents that were segmented into smaller chunks of information, called HTML chunks.
+These HTML chunks were then processed through a powerful language model called GPT-3.5-turbo-16k, which had the capability to handle a large number of tokens (roughly equivalent to words) per query.
+This approach allowed us to achieve an impressive 80% accuracy rate in providing relevant answers to customer queries.

-## Technical Blueprint
+### Technical Blueprint

 Here’s a high-level illustration of our initial SearchAI RAG architecture: